 “I think I remember Real,” said Velveteen Rabbit.
 Now, what was it Skin Horse had said?
-Ah yes, Velveteen Rabbit remembered, when you are Real you can move when you want to move.
-And if you are loved, you can love back.
+Ah yes, Velveteen Rabbit remembered.
+When you are Real, you can move when you want to move.
+If you are loved, you can love back.

 “So this is being Real!” said Velveteen Rabbit.
-“I can move when I want to move!”
+“I can move when I want to!”

-“I will take you to make some new friends,” said the Fairy.
+“I will show you some new friends,” said the Fairy.
 And the Fairy took Velveteen Rabbit where several rabbits ran and hopped about.
 Soon they were all great friends.

 With one touch of the Fairy's arm, Velveteen Rabbit felt different.

-One day, the boy went to the back yard to play, near the woods.
-A few rabbits stepped carefully to the boy.
-One rabbit was brown all over, and another rabbit was all white.
-But a third rabbit had brown spots, most of them faded.
+One day, the Boy went to the backyard to play.
+From the trees nearby, a few rabbits stepped out.
+With care, they hopped close to the Boy.
+One rabbit was brown all over, and another one was all white.
+A third rabbit had brown spots, most of them faded.

-The boy thought, "Why, this rabbit looks just like my old Bunny that was lost when I had scarlet fever!"
+The Boy thought, "Why, this rabbit looks just like my old Bunny that was lost when I was sick!"